 Small ships also provide bird watchers with the trip of a lifetime.
 Alaska has one of the largest populations of American Bald Eagles in the country and the unobstructed skyline allows for breathtaking scenes of these birds soaring along the horizon.
 Puffins can be seen in two varieties--the tufted and the horned, waddling clumsily on the rocky coastline and diving gracefully into the sea for their dinner.

 The wildest landscape left in the United States is in Alaska, and the animals that call it home are famous for their wide ranges and adaptation to cold.
 From wolves to grizzlies, to whales, Alaska's animals encompass the iconic animals that symbolize the wild.
-During an Alaskan adventure cruise, travelers may have the privilege to view herds of majestic caribou, reindeer, moose, and elk.
+During an Alaskan adventure cruise, travelers may have the privilege to view herds of majestic caribou, reindeer, and moose.
 Other megafauna include musk oxen, deer, and mountain goats.

 Alaska's largest natural land animal is the bear.
 A cruise of Alaska will almost always involve glimpses of bears: numerous black bears inhabit the region, and brown bears are common as well.
 The Kodiak Island has its own endemic species, the Kodiak bear.
 This brown bear is unique to island; it is physically and genetically isolated, and its skull has developed differently.
 Brown bears are notoriously more dangerous to humans than black bears; they are bigger and more aggressive.